-Over a 25-year career in medical journalism and health care communications, I have developed my own list of taboo terms – all of which appear in print and on the public airwaves too frequently.
+Over a career (of now more than 40 years) in medical journalism and health care communications, I have developed my own list of taboo terms – all of which appear in print and on the public airwaves too frequently.
 I offer my own list of the seven words you shouldn’t use in medical news and health care communications.
 I urge colleagues – both health care providers and professional communicators – to abandon their use for the sake of health consumers everywhere.
 I urge consumers of all health care information to be wary of these words because they mean different things to different audiences.

 Cure always has been one of the most loaded and ill-defined terms used in medicine or by the people who cover medicine as their beat.
 Does it mean absence of disease?
 Does it mean no recurrence of once-existing disease?
 Does it mean today, next week, 5 years, or a “normal life expectancy”?
 Does it mean the same thing to doctors as it does to those they treat?
 The term can be as meaningless as “expert,” which has been defined as anyone talking about anything more than 25 miles away from home.